|

 a bit toward Saddle Gap.
 The trail was mostly level for a mile past

-Saddle Gap until I arrived at Saltlog Gap for a good break before
+Saddle Gap until I arrived at Saltlog Gap and took a good break

-the final ascent up Bluff Mountain.
-For the next mile and a half
+before the final ascent up Bluff Mountain.
+For the next mile and

-the trail ascended until I reached the wooded summit of Bluff Mountain
+a half the trail ascended until I reached the wooded summit of Bluff

-where I stopped and sighed, having completed the toughest section
+Mountain where I stopped and sighed, having completed the toughest

-of the trail up to this point.
-Or was it just the heat that made
+section of the trail up to this point.
+Or was it just the heat that

-the climb so strenuous?
-Whatever it was, it took the energy right
+made the climb so strenuous?
+Whatever it was, it took the energy

-out of me.
-Luckily it was all downhill for less than one and a half
+right out of me.
+Luckily it was all downhill for less than one and

 I arrived at Punchbowl Shelter to find Pat, the lady I had seen